alphonse92/vplplusplus_composer/readme.md

 1. [Mongo](https://hub.docker.com/_/mongo)
 2. [Mysql](https://hub.docker.com/_/mysql)

+## Deploying

+### Docker compose

+Run `docker-compose up`

-### Networking
+### Localhost

+Run `docker-compose up`

-For default, all microservices uses the vpl network.
+By default, all microservices uses the vpl network.
 You could create it using docker.
 When you use it, you need to resolve in your phisical machine the Jail hostname.

 1. Open the file /etc/hosts/
 2. Add to the end of document the next line `127.0.0.1 jail`
 3. Flush the dns cache  `sudo dscacheutil -flushcache`

-To test all is ok, just open the browser and open `http://jail:9999/OK` (The port is the same that `docker-compose.deployment.example.yaml`).
-It should return an "OK"
+To test all is ok, just open the browser and open `http://jail:$JAIL_PORT/OK`

-## Running

-`docker-compose -f docker-compose.deployment.example.yaml up`
+### Kubernetes (K8S)

+Please visit the guide of (kubernetes deployment)[k8s.md]

 # Extending VPL to VPL++